Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Upon delivery of products:

-- When the consumer wishes to exercise their right of withdrawal, they are obliged to notify the entrepreneur within 14 days after receiving the product.
-The notification must be made by the consumer using the model form or by another means of communication such as email.
-After the consumer has indicated they wish to exercise their right of withdrawal, the customer must return the product within 14 days.
-The consumer must prove that the delivered goods were returned on time, for example by providing proof of shipment.
+If the consumer wishes to exercise their right of withdrawal, they must notify the entrepreneur within 14 days after receiving the product.
+The notification must be made using the model form or another means of communication such as email.
+After notifying their intention to withdraw, the customer must return the product within 14 days.
+The consumer must prove that the goods were returned on time, for example by providing proof of shipment.

 When delivering services:

-- To exercise their right of withdrawal, the consumer must follow the reasonable and clear instructions provided by the entrepreneur with the offer and/or at the latest upon delivery.
+To exercise their right of withdrawal, the consumer must follow the reasonable and clear instructions provided by the entrepreneur with the offer and/or at the latest upon delivery.

 Article 7 – Costs in case of withdrawal